Juneo-io/juneogo/api/info/service.md

 {
     txFee: uint64,
     createAssetTxFee: uint64,
-    createSubnetTxFee: uint64,
+    createSupernetTxFee: uint64,
-    transformSubnetTxFee: uint64,
+    transformSupernetTxFee: uint64,
     createBlockchainTxFee: uint64,
     addPrimaryNetworkValidatorFee: uint64,
     addPrimaryNetworkDelegatorFee: uint64,
-    addSubnetValidatorFee: uint64,
+    addSupernetValidatorFee: uint64,
-    addSubnetDelegatorFee: uint64
+    addSupernetDelegatorFee: uint64
 }
 ```

 - `txFee` is the default fee for making transactions.
 - `createAssetTxFee` is the fee for creating a new asset.
-- `createSubnetTxFee` is the fee for creating a new Subnet.
+- `createSupernetTxFee` is the fee for creating a new Supernet.
-- `transformSubnetTxFee` is the fee for converting a PoA Subnet into a PoS Subnet.
+- `transformSupernetTxFee` is the fee for converting a PoA Supernet into a PoS Supernet.
 - `createBlockchainTxFee` is the fee for creating a new blockchain.
 - `addPrimaryNetworkValidatorFee` is the fee for adding a new primary network validator.
 - `addPrimaryNetworkDelegatorFee` is the fee for adding a new primary network delegator.
-- `addSubnetValidatorFee` is the fee for adding a new Subnet validator.
+- `addSupernetValidatorFee` is the fee for adding a new Supernet validator.
-- `addSubnetDelegatorFee` is the fee for adding a new Subnet delegator.
+- `addSupernetDelegatorFee` is the fee for adding a new Supernet delegator.

 All fees are denominated in nAVAX.